 The landlord provided uncontradicted evidence as the tenant did not attend the hearing.
-The landlord testified that the tenancy began in 2015.
-Rent is \$720.00 and the tenant provided no security deposit.
+The landlord testified that the month-to-month tenancy began on May 1, 2019.
+Rent is \$1,000.00 monthly payable on the first of the month.
+The tenant provided a security deposit of \$500.00 which the landlord holds.